-Class meetings will be divided as follows:

-Unlocking French 2.0 hours per session.
+Class meetings will be divided as follows: Unlocking French 2.0 hours per session, though some sessions will be 1.0 or 1.5 hours.
 Pursuing Paris lectures 1.5 hours per session.
 Pursuing Paris visits 2.0 hours per session.
 In each of the sessions, active student participation is required.